Consumer brands embrace direct-to-consumer in a pandemic world

 Covid-19 has undoubtedly had a huge impact on buyer behaviour.
 High streets are suffering and major brands as well as small independent retailers are having to change the way in which they reach their customers.
 As lockdown is easing it’s becoming increasingly clear that the move to online sales is here to stay.

 Brands are therefore being forced to, at the very least, increase capacity of their online sales, but in many instances, it’s about embracing entirely new channel strategies.
 The pace at which this change in behaviour has come about presents a big challenge to brands, but at the same time there are also opportunities to increase market share and leverage more streamlined business practices.
-In this article by Emma Calder and Peter Bush from our consumer markets team, we examine these challenges and opportunities.
+In this article by Emma Calder from our consumer markets team, we examine these challenges and opportunities.

 Pre covid-19 we were already seeing a decrease in footfall on the high street, but with consumers now reluctant to venture outdoors to shop for products in the usual way the scurry to expand digital sales has intensified.
 Products with healthy profits, loyal customers and an established brand from appearing only in a carefully curated range of brick and mortar retailers are having to make some quick decisions about how to represent themselves in the online marketplace.